tencentyun/intlcloud-documents/product_new/平台产品中心/云监控/使用指南/实例分组_intl_en.md

 3. Find the instance group to be replicated and click **Replication** in the column on the right.
 ![](https://main.qcloudimg.com/raw/954913574e826c8b024c1e0c21e4a504.png)
 4. In the pop-up dialog box, click **Copy**.
->?When an instance group is copied, only instances in the group are copied.
+> When an instance group is copied, only instances in the group are copied.
 If the copied instance group is bound to an alarm policy, the binding relationship is not copied.

 ### Binding instance groups to alarm policies